-٠ to Helen Stevenson on a ruesday morning.
-At the end of each term, the points will be totalled up.
-Positive Rewards Simple verbal appreciation.
-Formal verbal appreciation in front of peers.
-BRONZE REWARD Every child who doesn't achieve SILVER or GOLD rewards will take part.
-SILVER REWARD Next 8-10 highest achieving children in each class will take part in the SILVER reward.
-GOLD REWARD Top 5 achieving children in each class will take part in the GOLD reward.
+on. on in front of peers. achieve SILVER or GOLD rewards will take part. ing children in each class will take part in the SILVER reward. in each class will take part in the GOLD reward.

 Any member of staff should be in the position to award a SPARKLE point at any time during school hours.

 The number of SPARKLE points given at any one time should be limited to one.
 Examples of Rewards

-Bronze Silver Gold 30 mins extra playtime 30 minutes colouring/drawing 30 mins computers Lego time A game of something (football, basketball, dodgeball, rugby) Drawing & painting Toy time (various) Word puzzles Den building Baking eg brownies/muffins Scavenger hunt Movies & treats in school Games console afternoon Board game afternoon Hide & Seek Sewing afternoon Visit to nursery to play 1 hr play on all playgrounds Football match, dodgeball with teachers Space bus Fun trip eg science museum, Alton Towers, chester zoo, just kidding, bowling, Inflato Wood workshop Cinema
+Bronze Silver Gold

+- 30 mins extra playtime

+- 30 minutes colouring/drawing 30 mins computers

+- Lego time

+- A game of something (football, basketball, dodgeball, rugby)

+- Drawing & painting

+- Toy time (various)

+Word puzzles

+- Den building

+- Baking eg brownies/muffins

+- Scavenger hunt

+- Movies & treats in school Games console afternoon

+- Board game afternoon

+- Hide & Seek

+- Sewing afternoon

+Visit to nursery to play

+- 1 hr play on all playgrounds

+- Football match, dodgeball with teachers

+- Space bus

+- Fun trip eg science museum, Alton Towers, chester zoo, just kidding, bowling, Inflato

+- Wood workshop Cinema